xulion/scope4code/README.md

 # VS Code cscope support
 This extension add cscope support for Visual Studio Code.
-Currently it supports only C/C++.

-## This extension is still very preliminary.
+Supports C/C++ only (all other languages are not tested).
+The extension is still preliminary.
-This is the very early release of cscope support in vs code.
 If you encounter any issue, pleases log it [here](https://github.com/xulion/scope4code/issues).
+Your help can improve this extension.

 ## Who may need this extension
 Visual Studio Code C/C++ extension already supported tag parsing and symbol searching, which is based on Clang tag system.
-However, when working with a very large projects, the way it currently works could be very annoying:
+However, when working with a very large projects (over 10K files), it could be very annoying (based on my experience):
 * The extension will try search all the folders for all source code while creating database.
 It takes hours to build the database.
 * There is no option to ignore symbolic link (Leaves no chance for developer to optimize the build, unless developper is happenly using CMake system).
 * No easy way to exclude unwanted file when the project structure is complex.
-* Every time when there is code change, it tries to update the database which might take another hour or so.
+* Every time when code is changed, it tries to update the database which might take another hour or so.
 If developper is keep changing code, the extension will keep running and keep occupying a lot of processor time.

 ## Usage
 * Dependency:
     * In order to use this extension, cscope has to be installed and shall be accessible via command line.
 The extension is designed to call 'cscope' command line to get everything done.
-It might not work in Windows.
+    **For windows user:** pls download cscope from [here](https://code.google.com/archive/p/cscope-win32/downloads).
+Extract the exe after download and add path to user or system evironment.
 * Build database:
     * Press F1 or Ctrl+Shift+P to open command window, select "Cscope: Build database" to start building.
 * Find all references